socketry/nio4r/README.md

 nio4r is known to work on the following Ruby implementations:

-* MRI/YARV 1.8.7, 1.9.2, 1.9.3
+* MRI/YARV 1.9.3, 2.0.0, 2.1.0
-* REE (2011.12)
-* JRuby 1.6.x (and likely earlier versions too)
+* JRuby 1.7.x
-* Rubinius 1.x/2.0
+* Rubinius 2.x
 * A pure Ruby implementation based on Kernel.select is also provided

 Platform notes:

-* MRI/YARV and Rubinius implement nio4j with a C extension based on libev, which provides a high performance binding to native IO APIs
+* MRI/YARV and Rubinius implement nio4r with a C extension based on libev, which provides a high performance binding to native IO APIs
 * JRuby uses a Java extension based on the high performance Java NIO subsystem
 * A pure Ruby implementation is also provided for Ruby implementations which